Starting with Java

 Find in files is a simple and easy way to search for something in your entire project at once, with quick file navigation from the results.
 There are 2 ways to trigger this feature:

-command from Command Palette - using its shortcut Ctrl/Cmd + Shift + F
+• using its shortcut Ctrl/Cmd + Shift + F